csu-hci-projects/GestureRecognition/README.md

 - Keras 2.0.2
 - Tensorflow 1.2.1
 - PyGame 1.9.6
+- imutils 0.5.3

 # Repo contents
-- **experiment.py** : The main script launcher.
+- **recognition.py** : The main script launcher for Gesture Recognition.
 This file contains all the code for UI options and OpenCV code to capture camera contents.
 This script internally calls interfaces to gestureCNN.py.
 - **Game.py**: The 2D side-scroller game, designed with the help of the aforementioned tutorial.
 - **gestureCNN.py** : This script file holds all the CNN specific code to create CNN model, load the weight file (if model is pretrained), train the model using image samples present in **./imgfolder_b**, visualize the feature maps at different layers of NN (of pretrained model) for a given input image present in **./imgs** folder.
 - **imgfolder_b** : This folder contains all the 4015 gesture images previously taken in order to train the model.